jbehave/jbehave-tutorial/etsy-selenium/java-spring/README.md

 2. src/main/stories contains the stories run by JBehave via EtsyDotComStories.java.
 3. src/main/java/org/jbehave/tutorials/etsy/steps/HousekeepingSteps.java contains the steps does housekeeping chores, such as emptying cart between scenarios.
 4. src/main/java/org/jbehave/tutorials/etsy/steps/EtsyDotComSteps.java contains the steps mapped to the textual steps.
-5. src/main/java/org/jbehave/tutorials/etsy/pages contains the Groovy page-objects used by steps to abstract in a more manageable and maintainable way the interaction with the web pages via Selenium WebDriver.
+5. src/main/java/org/jbehave/tutorials/etsy/pages contains the page-objects used by steps to abstract in a more manageable and maintainable way the interaction with the web pages via Selenium WebDriver.
 6. src/main/resources/etsy-steps.xml contains the Spring configuration for composition the steps